 Here’s a good test to consider: Can every member of your team give the big-picture reason behind their daily tasks?
 If not, try gathering your team around a planner to add clarity to what needs to be done moving forward.

-Remote collaboration should grant autonomy
+Remote collaboration should grant autonomy and avoid broken communication tactics

 I know what I need to do today because my team members let me know, not by messaging me, but through assigning me tasks.
 A task manager allows me to come in on a daily basis, understand what I need to do in order of priority across all of the initiatives I’m a part of, and take action, all without sending a single message to someone else.